-Investment in Available-for-Sale Securities
+Investments in Available-for-Sale Securities

-The Company has a portfolio of investments in available-for-sale debt securities, which consist of fixed income debt securities, which is accounted for in accordance with Accounting Standards Codification ("ASC") 320, "Investments - Debt and Equity Securities."
+The Company has a portfolio of investments in available-for-sale securities, which consist of fixed income securities, which is accounted for in accordance with Accounting Standards Codification ("ASC") 320, "Investments - Debt and Equity Securities."
 Management determines the appropriate classification of the securities at the time they are acquired and evaluates the appropriateness of such classifications at each balance sheet date.
-Available-for-sale securities are stated at fair value, and unrealized holding gains and losses, net of the related deferred tax effect, if any, are reported as other comprehensive income, a separate component of stockholders' equity.
+Available-for-sale securities are stated at fair value, and unrealized holding gains and losses, net of the related deferred tax effect, if any, are reported as other comprehensive income.